2 Days 1 Night Moderate Max 12 People

 ★★★★★

 "We'd done a trekking tour the day before and booked this one as an add-on, half expecting it to cover the same ground.
 It doesn't.
-The motorbike route goes to places the walking groups don't reach — Giang Ta Chai waterfall was a proper discovery, and the Red Dao village there felt genuinely off the usual tourist trail.
-Lo Hu explained the differences between Black H'mong and Red Dao culture with the kind of specificity you only get from someone who grew up alongside both communities.
-The morning at the homestay — sitting outside with breakfast while the valley mist cleared — was one of the best moments of the entire trip."
+The motorbike route goes to places the walking groups don't reach — Thanh Kim and Ban Phung felt genuinely off the usual tourist trail, and Ban Ho, a Tay village, was a side of Sapa we'd have completely missed.
+Our guide explained the differences between the Black H'mong, Red Dao and Tay cultures with the kind of specificity you only get from someone who grew up alongside these communities.
+The morning at the Ta Van homestay — sitting outside with breakfast while the valley mist cleared — was one of the best moments of the entire trip."

 Posted on Airbnb